Student Government Association (SGA)

 SGA representatives must have a cumulative grade point average of 2.0 and must maintain enrollment of no less than six credit hours on the campus from which the member was elected.
 When program requirements mandate that the student attend another campus, resulting in the hours being split between two or more campuses, the student must declare a home campus.
 A home campus may be declared by submitting a letter to the Director of Student Activities.
 In order to be eligible a student cannot have any prior violations of the student code of conduct.

-The SGA meetings are held the second Wednesday of every month at Noon in the Wheeling Student Union and Weirton & New Martinsville SGA Offices.
+The SGA meetings are held the second Wednesday of every month at Noon in the Wheeling TEAL Lab and Weirton & New Martinsville SGA Offices.
 All meetings are open to the student body, faculty, staff, and administration.

 The student body of each campus shall elect their respective senators.
 The combined student body of all three campuses shall elect the Board of Governors Representative and the Representative to the Advisory Council of Students.
 Officers of the SGA will be elected by all current senators.